camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

 Tileforge
 ---------

-If you steel want to use Tileforge follows the following instruction.
+If you still want to use Tileforge, follow the instructions below.

 Integration in c2cgeoportal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~